ArendJan/ROS2_Robotino/tutorial/tutorial2.md

 ![](screenshoot.png)

-Please make sure the battery is charged (voltage should be about 25.4V) before you disconnect it from the charger.
+Please make sure the battery is charged before you disconnect it from the charger.

 If you find the `batteryLow` field is True, please charge it as soon as possible to prevent damage to the hardware.